w3f/polkadot-wiki-old/docs/polkadot/learn/parathreads.md

 ## Parachain vs. Parathread

 Parachains and parathreads are very similar from a development perspective.
-One can imagine that a chain developed with Substrate can at different points in its lifetime assume one of three states: 1) independent chain, 2) parachain, or 3) parathread.
-It can switch between these states with relatively minimal effort on behalf of developers since the difference is more of an economical distinction than a technological one.
+One can imagine that a chain developed with Substrate can at different points in its lifetime assume one of three states: 1) independent chain with secured bridge, 2) parachain, or 3) parathread.
+It can switch between these last two states with relatively minimal effort on behalf of developers since the difference is more of an economical distinction than a technological one.

 Parathreads have the exact same benefits for connecting to Polkadot that a full parachain would.
 Namely, it is able to send messages to other para{chain,threads} through ICMP and it is secured under the full economic security of Polkadot's validator set.